 The case of FGH v RST highlights the complex issues that arise in respect of mental health considerations and employment law.

-This webinar will explore the judgment and highlight the difficulties that are faced by both employer and employee where mental health is a factor in internal employment procedures
+This On Demand webinar explores the judgment and highlight the difficulties that are faced by both employer and employee where mental health is a factor in internal employment procedures

 Please note that this webinar was previously presented as part of the Burning Issues Forum 2018